AvtsVivek/Az204WthTerraform/src/tf-files/860175-storage-access-with-azure-active-dir/ReadMe.md

 - See below for differnt types of access.
 Access Keys, Shared Access Signatures at blob leve, at account level

 - See the images.
-Need to write up.

--
+- Once the terraform config files are applied, take a look at the Azure Active Directory.
+A user should be created.

 - ![Container](./images/1ActiveDirectory1.jpg)